© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig Cerrig-Gleisiad Prehistoric Settlement is a scheduled monument protected by Cadw under reference BR267.
 View the official record →

-Craig Cerrig-Gleisiad Prehistoric Settlement is a Bronze Age unenclosed hut circle located in Breconshire, Wales.
+Craig Cerrig-Gleisiad Prehistoric Settlement is a prehistoric domestic site located in Breconshire, Wales, consisting of an unenclosed hut circle dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR267.

 Craig Cerrig-Gleisiad Prehistoric Settlement dates from the prehistoric period, and is classified as a unenclosed hut circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig Cerrig-Gleisiad Prehistoric Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR267.